 All Leo students are required to pass 24 courses in order to graduate.
-The present curriculum calls for four credits of English, three each in math, science and social studies, two in theology and foreign language, 1.5 in fine arts, one in P.E./health and computer science, and 0.5 in consumer education.
+The present curriculum calls for four credits of English, three each in Math, Science and Social Studies, two in Theology and Foreign Language, 1.5 in Fine Arts, one in P.E./Health and Technology, and 0.5 in Consumer Education.

 Three elective units also are required.
-Elective options include economics, journalism, photography, music, pre-law, entrepreneurship, digital film, advanced art and world religions.
+Elective options include economics, journalism, music, entrepreneurship, STEM (Science, Technology, Engineering and Math) and world religions.
 Leo tries to be flexible with its elective offerings to satisfy our students’ interests.
 Leo offers honors courses in English, math and social studies and plans to add advanced placement courses to the curriculum.

 Leo is proud of its Catholic heritage and remains a Catholic school.
 Our theology is values-based and emphasizes good decision-making and the role of Jesus Christ’s teachings and influence in contemporary life.